 Very few calls or texts are so important they can’t wait.
 If you feel the need to answer, find a safe place to pull over and complete the call.
 No call or text is worth getting yourself killed or injuring an innocent driver or pedestrian.

 These days, a high number of fender-benders can be attributed to cell phone use – hands- free or otherwise.
 While it’s difficult to prove a driver was on a call or texting at the time of the crash, one thing is for sure – you can expect to pay more for your auto insurance, and that, too, should give you pause for thought as it could go up substantially.

 That’s because car insurance companies take a dim view of the possibility you were disengaged from your driving when you ran into the car in front of you or T-boned that minivan at the stop sign.

 Remember – about 26 percent of all car crashes involve some sort of cell phone use – including hands-free.
-So, why take the risk and become a statistic?
+So, why take the risk?

 Drivers should always use good judgement when they are behind the wheel and that includes having great car insurance coverage.
 USAgencies provides quality car insurance coverage at affordable rates for all drivers – including high-risk drivers.
 Call (800) 420-3712 to get your free quote or you can go online to request your free auto insurance quote.